Code-Institute-Submissions/mtb-nynashamn/README.md

     * A large amount of testing was done to ensure that all pages were linking correctly.

-    * Friends (Carla Barzacovschi, Victor Dobre and Vlad Mălureanu) were asked to review the site and documentation to point out any bugs and/or user experience issues.
+    * Friends (Toth Csaba, Carla Barzacovschi, Victor Dobre and Vlad Mălureanu) were asked to review the site and documentation to point out any bugs and/or user experience issues.

-* ### **Known Bugs**
+* ### **Fixed Bugs**

+    * Images not loading in events.html (cards) and index.html.
+Fixed by using external links.

-    * Events cards not aligning properly on mobile devices.
+    * Event cards not aligning properly on mobile devices.
 Fixed by styling the padding.

+*    **Known Bugs left to fix**

         * On screens smaller than 375px, the navigation bar is not functioning properly (home button is placed under the logo).

 ## **Deployment**
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## **Credits**